-Step 2.)
+2.)
 Place the saucepan over a medium heat and bring to the boil.
-Reduce the heat and allow the mixture to simmer for 30 minutes or until it has reduced to a 1/4 cup.
+Reduce the heat and allow the mixture to simmer for 30 minutes or it has reduced to a ¼ cup.
 It should be thick enough to coat the back of a spoon.

-Step 3.)
+3.)
 Set aside to cool.
-Remove garlic pieces before serving.
+Remove the garlic pieces before serving.

 To make the quesadillas:

-Step 1.)
-Preheat the oven to 190°C. Joint the whole chicken so that you have 8 portions.
+1.)
+Preheat the oven to 190ºC.
+Joint the whole chicken so that you have 8 portions.
 Place the chicken pieces in a roasting pan and drizzle with olive oil, sherry and lemon juice.
 Season with salt and pepper.
 Roast for 30 minutes or until cooked through.

-Step 2.)
-Take the meat off the bones, shredding it as you go.
+2.)
+Remove the chicken from the bones, shredding it as you go.
 Place the chicken in a bowl and add the cheddar cheese, coriander and garlic.
 Mix well, then set aside in the fridge.

-Step 8.)
-Cut each quesadilla into quarters to serve.
+6.)
+Cut each quesadilla into quarters and serve.

 1.)
 Heat 2 tablespoons of sunflower oil in a saucepan.
 Add the onion and potato and toss to coat.
 Reduce the heat and cook gently for 15 minutes or until the potato is tender.